 Although Packard was once known as a luxury car manufacturer, its logo appeared ordinary.
 It consisted of simple geometric shapes, creating a sense of balance and perfect symmetry, hinting at the company’s measured approach to everything it did.

 The emblem was based on a large blue circle with smaller, primarily white circles inside.
-This shape evoked the image of a wheel, making it a perfect fit for an automotive brand.
+This shape evoked a wheel, making it a perfect fit for an automotive brand.
 It conveyed a sense of dynamism, emphasizing the vehicles’ power, energy, and high speed.

 The red hexagon in the center had a significant visual impact.
-Its contrasting color demonstrated the company’s readiness for bold experiments and a desire to go against traditions, as Packard cars in the early 20th century were considered some of the most innovative.
+Its contrasting color demonstrated the company’s readiness for bold experiments and a desire to go against tradition, as Packard cars in the early 20th century were considered among the most innovative.
 The other colors in the logo were also symbolic:

 - Blue evoked feelings of reliability, confidence, and safety.